-My main use of Bluetooth to access modems in my older phones and use the spare data allowances for internet access in the UK.
-I have covered this at length in Adding Spices to Ubuntu - Bluetooth and Connecting to the Internet via Bluetooth modems in phones Unfortunately this does not work seem to work under Mint 16 or 17 on the Defiant.
+My main use of Bluetooth used to be to access modems in my older phones and use the spare data allowances for internet access in the UK.
+I have covered this at length in Ubuntu Mobile - Bluetooth and Connecting to the Internet via Bluetooth modems in older phones Unfortunately this does not work seem to work under Mint 16 or 17 on the Defiant.
 Eventually I went back to the Mint 15 Olivia and it works fine on the Defiant both using the inbuilt mechanisms through the network manager and also through gnome-ppp which is my usual way because there has been a problem starting at kernel 3.8 with the inbuilt mechanism.
 Neither way works under 16/17 and this seems to be a real bug but one not reported and I have filed a bug report at https://github.com/linuxmint/cinnamon-bluetooth/issues/5.
 I suspect few people 'tether' using bluetooth these days although I know at least one sailor who hauls his bluetooth connected phone up the mast to get a good data connection at sea!

 First we need to set up and pair the Android Phone to the Computer